Atiya Fyzee: Writings art and activism

 There were contested gossips about her close friendships with the authors Shibli Nomani and Muhammad Iqbal before she married Samuel Fyzee-Rahamin.

 1912 to 1948

-In 1912 Atiya Rahamin-Fyzee married Samuel Fyzee-Rahamin a bene Israeli Jew artist who converted to Islam to formalize his love relationship with her.
+In 1912 Atiya Rahamin-Fyzee married Samuel Fyzee-Rahamin a Bene Israeli Jewish artist who converted to Islam to formalize his love relationship with her.
 After her marriage with Rahamin she traveled back to Europe and USA to visit art galleries.
 The couple also arranged exhibition on women's craft.
 She also addressed a gathering in one her visits about women in Indian history, and co-authored a book on Indian music with Rahamin and also choreographed two of Rahamins plays in London in 1940s.

 In 1926 at an educational conference at Aligarh, Fyzee defied expectations of Purdah seclusion and addressed the gathering unveiled (without Hijab) to demand equal rights with men to go about on God's earth freely and openly.

 1948 to 1967 Karachi, Pakistan

 Fyzee being neighbor of Jinnah in Mumbai, also closely linked with Muhammad Iqbal, senior founder of Pakistan movement happened to shift to Karachi with her husband and sister in 1948 on invitation of Jinnah who also allotted a palatial residence to them in Karachi.

 They created an art and literary space at their new home which was named after their Mumbai residence.

 Post Jinnah's death the couple Atiya and Samuel were evicted from their house property allotted by Jinnah, also faced financial difficulties and had to live on assistance from other relatives abroad.